rowanam/book-lovers-edinburgh/README.md

     - On some narrow screen sizes, the nav bar wraps onto the next line.
 I fixed this issue by first reducing the spacing between menu items, then reducing the space between the logo and the nav bar to give it more room to wrap

 Welcome logo and headings widths on narrow screens
 - On some narrow screen sizes (e.g. Galaxy Fold), the logo and some headings were wider than the screen and caused horizontal scrolling and layout distortion.
 I fixed this by adding media queries at 330px to target these issues on narrow screens by reducing the size of all text and of the logo and headings elements.
-This layout looks a little unbalaned, and in future a burger menu would be a better design solution.
+This layout looks a little unbalanced, and in future a burger menu would be a better design solution.

 ---
 ## Known Bugs and Future Fixes
 ---

 Page heading sections line break on small screens
-- On small screen sizes, h1 breaks onto multiples lines and automatically takes up the full width of the parent.
-In future I would like to find a way for the width of the element to "shrink-wrap" to stay the width of the text content so the padding with background color does not extend to the edges of the section.
+- On small screen sizes, h1 breaks onto multiple lines and automatically takes up the full width of the parent.
+In future I would like to find a way for the width of the element to "shrink-wrap" to stay the width of the text content so the padding with background colour does not extend to the edges of the section.

 Website performance
 - When running the site pages through Chrome Lighthouse, performance was flagged as an issue.
 This was in part due to large image sizes, so I re-uploaded several of the images at reduced file sizes.
 However, performance could still be improved through further image compression and other approaches.